Leek & Potato Soup

 Sound complicated?
 It isn’t as complicated as it sounds and what it essentially means is that it is food for our gut microbiome.
 Just like us, mere humans need feeding, so do our gut microbes and soluble fibres from some foods that arrive in the large intestine undigested act as food for the microbiome.

 The good news is that these soluble fibres are found in leeks, garlic and onions – all ingredients that feature in this recipe!
-The even better news is that the resistant starch found in potatoes is another good source of fuel for gut microbes, so it’s an all-round gut loving winner.
-If you would like to learn more about prebiotics, have a read of my article here.
+The even better news is that the resistant starch found in potatoes is another good source of fuel for gut microbes, so it’s an all-round gut-loving winner.
+If you would like to learn more about prebiotic foods, have a read of my article here.

 Fibre – With 4.4g fibre per serve, fibre is a really important component to maintaining a healthy gut – top tip: if you currently don’t have much fibre in your diet start small and introduce slowly.
 The aim is 25g per day for females and 30g per day for males.